Fintech Law & Cryptocurrency Law

 Cryptocurrency Law & Regulations

 The South African Revenue Services (SARS) currently taxes individuals on their cryptocurrency investments in the form of capital gains tax.
-We expect further developments in this area in the short-term in respect of reforms to the application of the foreign exchange controls on the export and import of cryptocurrency to and from South Africa.
+We expect further developments in crypto tax law in the short-term in respect of reforms to the application of the foreign exchange controls on the export and import of cryptocurrency to and from South Africa.
 There is also an indication of possible impending investment-related taxes on cryptocurrency funds.

 Legal Advice for Cryptocurrency Brokers, Advisors, Exchanges and Fintech Providers

-The fintech regulatory landscape is constantly evolving and could present first-mover fintech opportunities for those who keep up-to-date with these developments.
+The financial technology law and regulatory landscape is constantly evolving and could present first-mover fintech opportunities for those who keep up-to-date with these developments.
 We also expect major regulatory developments for crypto assets in the short-term and accordingly we advise crypto asset service providers to seek legal advice on charting their compliance strategy with these new regulations.

-Caveat is able to assist fintech providers with the following:
+Caveat is able to assist fintech providers with input on the following:

 - Decentralised Finance (DeFi);